-- Critically evaluate NGS-based genetic testing capabilities and limitations
+Critically evaluate NGS-based genetic testing capabilities and limitations

-- Provide insights to support informed decision-making when selecting the best laboratory and test for your patient
+Provide insights to support informed decision-making when selecting the best laboratory and test for your patient

-- Demonstrate clinical significance through case examples
+Demonstrate clinical significance through case examples

-- Discuss the future of genetic testing capabilities
+Discuss the future of genetic testing capabilities

-Jennifer Schleit, PhD, FACMG, received a PhD in Pathology from the University of Washington in Seattle.
+Jennifer Schleit, PhD, FACMG, received a PhD in pathology from the University of Washington in Seattle.
 She completed a clinical fellowship at the University of Washington and received her certification in clinical molecular genetics from the American Board of Medical Genetics and Genomics (ABMGG).
 Dr Schleit served as an Assistant Director at the Center for Precision Diagnostics at the University of Washington before accepting a position as senior geneticist at Blueprint Genetics in 2017.
-Currently, she is the laboratory director of the Seattle facility.
+Her last position at Blueprint Genetics was as Laboratory Director of the Seattle facility until September 2022.